Harold-GC/narf/README.md

 ![narf_uml](https://user-images.githubusercontent.com/52970459/147408692-5d58b9f6-593f-4ebc-b818-305c892a6cca.png)

 ## Why narf?
-I had almost decided to change the name from `sre_perf` to `nar` for a while, to make it sound more UNIX like (I thougth about `nstat` but that's already in use), then during Christmas it start to linger in my head as `narf`, that's when I remembered about _Pinky and The Brain_... the sound "_just say narf_" is some sort of "_jacuna matata_" from Pinky, the reflection of The Brain just before the song is quite cliche but I still believe with a deep meaning.
+I had almost decided to change the name from `sre_perf` to `nar` for a while, to make it sound more UNIX like (I thougth about `nstat` but that's already in use), then one day it start to lingering in my head as `narf`, that's when I remembered about _Pinky and The Brain_... the sound "_just say narf_" is some sort of "_jacuna matata_" from Pinky, the reflection of The Brain just before the song is quite cliche but I still believe with a deep meaning.

 [![narf](https://user-images.githubusercontent.com/52970459/147395459-03f77395-12cb-429a-a7fa-0b773353e7b6.jpg)](https://www.youtube.com/watch?v=lZBQ0tXA-QM)